Norovirus

 Disease Facts

 The best ways to prevent norovirus are by practicing proper hand washing and preparing food safely.
-If someone has norovirus, cleaning and disinfecting surfaces and wash laundry thoroughly after any incidents is crucial to preventing the spread.
+If someone has norovirus, washing laundry thoroughly after any incidents and cleaning and disinfecting surfaces is crucial to preventing the spread.

 Disclaimer